-Ann Arbor Public Schools Board of Education study session (April 25, 2018): Forsythe Middle School, 1655 Newport Rd
+Ann Arbor Public Schools Board of Education regular meeting (May 9, 2018): Forsythe Middle School, 1655 Newport Rd

 AnnArbivore is sustained solely through reader support.
 For less than the cost of the coffee you’re drinking right now, you can support citizen journalism.
 Please donate through Patreon to keep this coverage alive.
 If you value the citizen journalism provided by AnnArbivore, back it and encourage others to do so, as well.
 Thank you.